Refining your time experience

 Create… a more modern experience in a legacy product that fulfills both business and product goals

 To… easily and successfully make a connection with the users time in and out.

 And improve… the overall user experience of the app and increase successful products

 There were many iterations of this screen.
 We had testing every two weeks so we went through at least 8 or 9 versions....here is the a version in the middle

-The Process: You've seen the a few versions of where we landed.
-Now lets explore the very, very, true "agile" DESIGN process.
+The Process: You've seen a few versions of where we landed.
+Lets explore the true "agile" DESIGN process.

 Agile Framework (Work with in an agile framework.
 Start prioritizing what fits the timeline.)

 Sprints & Epics (Start with sprint planning, and creating the stories. )